 The Agile Manifesto states as its 12th principle that “at regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”
 Agile teams are focusing on continuous improvements, which fits hand-in-glove with the creed of Six Sigma.

-Therefore, Agile teams can find a structure to this principle in Six Sigma.
-It gives them a way to solve problems in their projects through empirical data, as well as providing a set of tools to do that.
-Agile and Six Sigma mix well.
+Agile teams can use Six Sigma to solve problems through empirical data as the methodology provides a set of tools to do exactly that.
+Rest assured that agile and Six Sigma mix well.

 Criticism of Six Sigma

 Not everyone is sold on Six Sigma.
-Some, such as quality expert Joseph M. Juran, say that Six Sigma is nothing new.
+Quality expert Joseph M. Juran says that Six Sigma is nothing new.
 For him, only the terms have changed, but the basic approach to quality improvement remains the same.

-The Harvard Business Review notes what it sees as shortcomings to the technique.
+The Harvard Business Review notes what it sees as shortcomings of the technique.
 For one, it doesn’t incorporate information technology.
-They also feel it’s elitist because it designates people called “black belts,” who are experts to analyze and design, rather than including the whole team.
+They also feel it’s elitist because it designates people called “black belts” who are experts to analyze and design versus including the whole team.